 Yoast SEO boosts your site’s search engine optimization, making it easier for your potential customers to find you.

-This is another plugin that really needs no introduction.
+This is another plugin that needs no introduction.
 Formerly known as “WordPress SEO by Yoast,” Yoast SEO is a one-stop-shop for all your SEO needs.

 8. Sucuri Security